WawerOS/UniversityOfBots/docs/election/README.md

 **Two step process**:

 This command uses a two-step process for comitting your vote.
 The bot will relay your vote in detail and ask you to verify your choice.
-Click the checkmark reaction to confirm the vote or the cross reaction to abort.
-Once you confirmed your vote, you can not change or retract it.
+Click the checkmark reaction to confirm the vote or the cross reaction to abort. **Once you confirmed your vote, you can not change, amend, or retract it.**

 <img src="./img/vote_confirm.png" />